 These theories imply that currency depreciations should improve trade balances for large and small economies.
 But the economic evidence is not so encouraging.
 First, it should be noted that it is very difficult to assess the effect of exchange rates on trade balances.
-There are few if any cases of "exogenous" changes in the exchange rate.
-The econometrician cannot perform a controlled experiment, depreciating a currency and then gauging its effect on trade.
-Instead, any co-movements between exchange rates and trade quantities are confounded by the forces that cause the exchange rate to change in the first place.
+There are few if any cases of "exogenous' changes in the exchange rate.
+That is, the econometrician cannot perform a controlled experiment, depreciating a currency and then gauging its effect on trade.
+Instead, any comovements between exchange rates and trade quantities are confounded by the forces that cause the exchange rate to change in the first place.
 In the simplest case, one might believe that a country with a trade deficit will experience a depreciation, and the depreciation will help to eliminate the trade deficit.
-But then it is hard econometrically to separate out the effect of the depreciation on the trade balance and the effect of the trade balance on the depreciation.
+But then it is hard econometrically to separate out the effect of the depreciation on the trade balance, and the effect of the trade balance on the depreciation.

 Empirical studies that have undertaken the challenge have tended to find a very low response of trade to exchange rate changes.
-The elasticity of import demand with respect to exchange rates in the short run is frequently found to be in the inelastic range - below one.2 Exchange rate movements will not have a large effect on the trade balance in the short run.
-Or put another way, if we were to rely on the exchange rate alone to equilibrate large imbalances, the exchange rate change required may be very large.3
+The elasticity of import demand with respect to exchange rates in the short run is frequently found to be in the inelastic range - below one.
+Exchange rate movements will not have a large effect on the trade balance in the short run.
+Or put another way, if we were to rely on the exchange rate alone to equilibrate large imbalances, the exchange rate change required may be very large.

-Again, I will emphasise that the relevant statistic we are trying to measure is the short-run elasticity of demand - the adjustment that can occur in response to the exchange rate at business-cycle frequencies.
-Take the US/Europe example above.
-The terms of trade, $S^{\$/\epsilon}P{E,X}^{\epsilon}/P{U,X}^{\$}$, may over the course of several years have a relatively large influence on imports and exports.
-Some estimates from the international trade literature put the elasticity
+Again, I will emphasize the point that the relevant statistic that we are trying to measure is the short-run elasticity of demand - the adjustment that can occur in response to the exchange rate at business-cycle frequencies.
+Take the U.S./Europe example above.
+The terms of trade, $S^{s/\epsilon}P{E,X}^{\epsilon}/P{U,X}^{s}$ , may over the course of several years have a relatively large influence on imports and exports.
+Some estimates from the international trade literature put the elasticity of import demand as high as six or eight or even larger.
+But those long run effects occur over a period of time when nominal prices should have had time to adjust.
+Even with the nominal exchange rate, $S^{s/\epsilon}$ , fixed, the terms of trade can increase if either $P{E,X}^{\epsilon}$ rises or $P{U,X}^{s}$ falls.